pysal/notebooks/docs/content/explore/segregation/intro.md

 high-income residents tend to be more segregated from others.
-This user may want would want to fit a dissimilarity index (D) to a DataFrame called `df` to a specific group with columns like `"hi_income"`, `"med_income"` and `"low_income"` that store counts of people in each income bracket, and a total column called `"total_population"`

-a typical call would be something like this:
+This user may want would want to fit a dissimilarity index (D) to a DataFrame called `df` to a specific group with columns like `"hi_income"`, `"med_income"` and `"low_income"` that store counts of people in each income bracket, and a total column called `"total_population"`.
+A typical call would be something like this:

 ```python
 from segregation.aspatial import Dissim
 d_index = Dissim(df, "hi_income", "total_population")
 ```

+To see the estimated D in the first generic example above, the user would have just to run `d_index.statistic` to see the fitted value.

 If a user would want to fit a *spatial* dissimilarity index (SD), the call would be nearly identical, save for the fact that the `DataFrame` now needs to be a `GeoDataFrame` with an appropriate `geometry` column